ilifu/ilifu_user_docs/docs/data/data_transfer.md

 <div style="text-align:center"><img src="http://docs.ilifu.ac.za/_media/data_globus_05.png" alt="globus online options menu" width=200 /></div>

 Select `Transfer or Sync to...` to select the other endpoint in your file transfer.
 This will open up another panel for selecting the other endpoint, which you'll need to configure.
+You can set up an endpoint for you desktop, as documented [below](#setting-up-an-endpoint-for-your-desktop).
+If you are a user of the Centre For High Performance Computing (CHPC), you can also search for the Lengau cluster at the CHPC by typing "CHPC South Africa - Lengau" into the search bar, and using your CHPC credentials to authenticate yourself in the same way as for ilifu.

 <div style="text-align:center"><img src="http://docs.ilifu.ac.za/_media/data_globus_06.png" alt="globus online set endpoint" width=600 /></div>>